DariusRibbe/RepresentativeClaimsEUCommission/README.md

 Until otherwise published, all sub-dataset that I use in my analyses are available from google drive.
 Please email me for access.

+If you want to install the R-package claimR, please refer to the repo: DariusRibbe/claimR